trevortomesh/stash-box/README.md

 - `.pdf` files are moved to `Documents/`
 - New file types prompt the device (or software) to ask where to sort them

-On the device’s display, a small pie chart shows:
+On the device’s display, a chart will show the current usage:

-🔘 58% Full
-📂 42% Free Space
 <img src="images/image.png" alt="stashbox open" width="400"/>
 ---

 ## 🛠️ Implementation Ideas (Future)

 - **Hardware**:
+    - Initial prototype will use a standard USB stick to simulate basic functionality before custom hardware.
     - Raspberry Pi Zero 2 W or similar
     - 64GB+ flash storage
     - Capacitive touch interface or small OLED screen